Generic Name: lithium (LITH ee um)

 Lithobid affects the flow of sodium through nerve and muscle cells in the body.
 Sodium affects excitation or mania.

-Lithobid is used to treat the manic episodes of manic depression.
+Lithobid is used to treat the manic episodes of bipolar disorder (manic depression).
 Manic symptoms include hyperactivity, rushed speech, poor judgment, reduced need for sleep, aggression, and anger.
 This medicine also helps to prevent or lessen the intensity of manic episodes.

 Lithobid may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Lithobid if you are allergic to it.

 an abnormal electrocardiograph or ECG (sometimes called an EKG);